 Miri Rotkovitz is a freelance writer, editor, and recipe developer.
-She is the former About.com Guide to Herbs and Spices, and was About.com’s Specialty Foods Contributing Writer.
-If you'd like to get in touch with Miri, you'll find contact information here.
+She is the former Guide to Herbs and Spices, and was the Specialty Foods Contributing Writer.
+If you'd like to get in touch with Miri, you can email her at email@example.com

 Her study of the kosher food industry and acculturation, entitled “Kashering the Melting Pot: Oreos, Sushi Restaurants, ‘Kosher Treif,’ and the Observant American Jew,” appears in the book Culinary Tourism.
 (Ed.
 Lucy Long.
 Lexington: The University Press of Kentucky, 2004.)

 Miri's first cookbook, Bubbe and Me in the Kitchen: A Kosher Cookbook of Beloved Recipes and Modern Twists, was released in August 2016 by Sonoma Press.

 Miri got her food writing start at The James Beard Foundation, one of the country's most prominent culinary arts-promoting not-for-profits.
 Her culinary interests are diverse – she has written about everything from up-and-coming chefs to baby food, from herbs and spices to environmental food issues.
 She also contributed a guide to Super Foods for Diabetes Self Management's Hidden Secrets of Natural Healing, by Diana W. Guthrie.Miri is a Registered Dietitian with a special interest in prenatal, child and maternal health.
 She serves on the editorial board of the Women’s Health Report, a national publication of the Academy of Nutrition and Dietetics Women’s Health Dietetic Practice Group.

 Miri holds an M.A. in Nutrition & Food Studies from NYU.
 She also has a B.A. in Theater and American Studies from Brandeis University.